mhorn71/StarinetPythonLogger/README.md

 Using StarinetPythonLogger2 with StarbaseMini.
 Please note StarbaseMini has a number of limitations compared to Starbase so a minor amount of manual configuration is required if using the chart publisher.

-To set up the FTP chart publisher do the following if using StarbaseMini, note Starbase-Beta can set all parameters though the UI:
+To set up the FTP chart publisher do the following if using StarbaseMini, if using Starbase-Beta you can set all parameters though the Starbase-Beta UI:

     1. Make a backup of StarinetBeagleLogger.conf before editing.

-    2. Edit the StarinetBeagleLogger.conf and update the following sections please note leave a space after the = sign and enclose string in quotes do not include comments as they will be lost.
+    2. Edit the StarinetBeagleLogger.conf and update the following sections please note leave a space after the = sign and DO NOT enclose strings in quotes and Do Not include comments as they will be lost.

     [publisher]